You know, the sort of material where even after days of working on the music, you notice no real improvement.

 A pianist or guitarist might identify that a fast run feels difficult due to one three-note lick; she might then define the issue as arising from a convoluted fingering choice that needs changing.

 3. Apply Problem-Solving Tactics

 With a problem isolated and defined, we can then employ tactics that enable us to master its troublesome ingredients.

-After we iron out the difficulties, we accurately repeat the passage a few times and then merge it back into the greater context, repeating larger phrases and sections.
+After we iron out the difficulties, we accurately repeat the passage several times and then merge it back into the greater context, repeating larger phrases and sections.

-In the end, the process of creatively tackling problems extends our abilities and enables us to grow our artistry for life.
+In the end, the process of tackling problems extends our abilities and enables us to grow our artistry day after day.

 © 2009 Gerald Klickstein